 Note: The height of the house number is measured from the top of the number to the bottom of the number.
-Signage rules concerning vehicle speed and number of car lanes do not typically apply to house numbers since guests typically slow down in residential areas to find house numbers.
+Signage rules concerning vehicle speed and the number of car lanes do not typically apply to house numbers since guests typically slow down in residential areas to find house numbers.

 The second key tip to selecting the perfect house numbers for visibility is to ensure that the finish and/or color of the address numbers you select to install have a sharp contrast to the surface that you intend to mount them upon.

-When high contrasting house address numbers are utilized, the visibility and impact of the house numbers rises significantly.
+When high contrasting house address numbers are utilized, the visibility and impact of the house numbers rise significantly.
 But when colors and/or finishes are similar to the background where they are to be mounted, your address will be impossible to see at any distance.

 Homeowners who must mount their address numbers at a significant distance from the street should consider the highest contrast colors for house numbers such as white, black, red, and metallic colors that closely mimic those shades (such as nickel and silver).